Art Sculpting Ideas To Activate Your Creative Juices

 My first sculpts were flower fairies in Sculpey.
 Just had to be done!

-It is totally realistic with the information given on this website for an absolute beginner to sculpt a piece, fire it at their local pottery supplier and have it selling on Ebay or elsewhere within a short space of time.
-It is within your grasp - you make the time, I have given you the methods (free, no charge, gratis).
+It is totally realistic with the information given on this website for an absolute beginner to sculpt a piece, fire it at their local pottery supplier, and have it selling on eBay or elsewhere within a short space of time.
+It is within your grasp—you make the time, I have given you the methods (free, no charge, gratis).

-I always think, love 'em or hate 'em, the thing that differentiates artists from the rest of the populous is that they are the people who actually did something about it, rather than just talk about it.
+I always think, love 'em or hate 'em, the thing that differentiates artists from the rest of the population is that they are the people who actually did something about it, rather than just talk about it.

 Even if you detest with all your heart the modern generation of weird Installation Artists, the people behind this type of work are doers.